BigBadGamerYT/Truth-Dare-Privacy-Policy/README.md

 Disclosure Of Data
 We care about your data.
 Data is not shared with any third parties.

+Acceptance Of Rules
+When you run any command in our bot for the very first time, U have to accept the RULES, in order to use it.
+By accepting the rules we are granted with the following data
+* Your Discord Username & ID
+* Server Link & ID where the rules were accepted **This Data Gets Auto Deleted in 30 days after useage or if u end up kicking the bot from the server**

 Requesting Data Deletion
 Want to request us to delete your data?
 No worries, Please contact on gammerboy1091@gmail.com for data deletion.
 [SUBJECT: DATA DELETION (BOT'S NAME)] There might be a chance that your data is not stored with us as mentioned we delete our users data!